 Together, they detail the company’s ongoing work in helping to create a healthier world, building a more diverse and inclusive workforce, championing global health equity and more.

 Sid Jain, a leader on the pharmaceutical R&D data science team at Johnson & Johnson, knows that new and better treatment options change lives.
 And being a Crohn’s disease patient himself has supercharged his mission to help revolutionize the research process.

 Hetal Patel, an immunodermatology medical director at Johnson & Johnson, forged her own career path—and now she’s living into her passion for advocacy, education and innovation.

 The statistics are stark: People of color are vastly underrepresented in medical and scientific professions.
 But various programs—including ones sponsored by Johnson & Johnson—are working to help level the playing field.

 The goal to eliminate prostate cancer starts with getting people to talk about it—especially Black men, who are two times more likely to die from the disease than most other men.
-For Prostate Cancer Awareness Month, we spoke with a physician about building awareness and normalizing tough conversations.
+For Black History Month, we spoke with a physician about building awareness and normalizing tough conversations.